-

 On 5th February 2025, harnessing knowledge passed down through four generations, the decision was taken to raise this exceptional single malt from its slumber.

-In October, 125 decanters of this whisky - 85 years in the making – will be released: the oldest single malt Scotch the world has ever seen.
+125 decanters of this whisky at £125,000 - 85 years in the making – the oldest single malt Scotch the world has ever seen.

 “I was excited to learn about everything involved in whisky’s creation.
 Each careful step lends something to a whisky’s unique flavor.
 Then, there are years of protecting the casks so they can age.
 In architecture, these elements of materiality and time also play a critical role in the design process.
 Both are about creating something enduring, so this is what I found inspiring about this opportunity to design a decanter for Gordon & MacPhail’s 85-year-old single malt whisky” Jeanne Gang, American architect

-Jeanne Gang’s stunning decanter will be revealed in October 2025, with decanter #1 auctioned by Christie’s New York in November 2025.
+Jeanne Gang’s stunning decanter #1 will be auctioned by Christie’s New York in November 2025.
 To continue the legacy theme, auction proceeds (minus costs) will be donated to the oldest national non-profit conservation organisation in the United States, American Forests, a leader in forest restoration.

 “Given the importance of oak in our craft, this partnership was a natural fit, aligning with our mission to leave a meaningful legacy for ongoing generations, via fundraising for the sustainable future of American oak trees,” Stephen Rankin, Director of Prestige